straw-hat-team/adr/adrs/3610135900/README.md

 - "secret:" is the required case-sensitive scheme at the beginning.
 - NID (Namespace Identifier) defines the specific context or namespace.
-  It isa optional case-sensitive and consist of only alphanumeric characters and dashes value.
+  It is an optional case-sensitive and consist of only lower case alphanumeric characters and dashes value.
 Regex: `[a-z0-9-]`.
 - NSS (Namespace-Specific String) is unique within the specific namespace.
-  It is a optional case-sensitive and consist of only alphanumeric characters and dashes value.
+  It is an optional case-sensitive and consist of only lower case alphanumeric characters and dashes value.
 Regex: `[a-z0-9-]`.

 The secret regex value is: